Craft Teachings

 FREE at Richmond Art Center

-An in-person, Thursday afternoon workshop (4:30pm to 6:30pm) on March 12, 2026.
-Students will create a yarn paintings, inspired by the folk art of the Huichol people of Mexico.
+A two-hour workshop where students will create a yarn paintings, inspired by the folk art of the Huichol people of Mexico.
 Instead of brushes, colorful yarns and felt will be pressed into canvas paper with glue to form a beautiful visual story of animals and sacred symbols.
 The workshop is part of the Richmond Art Center's Art Club "A Third Space for Creative Minds".

 Zig Zag Weavers